maciejkos/maciejkos.github.io/_posts/2018-01-01-racial_differences_in_birth_weight.md

 <p>In this project <a href="https://www.linkedin.com/in/jinniluo/">Kini Luo</a> and I analyzed and visualized data of over 2 million births given in the US in 2014.</p>
 <span class="image fit"><img src="../../../assets/images/children-main.png" alt="" /></span>

 <p>Birth weight is a strong predictor of achievement, mental and physical health conditions.
-Our analysis confirmed striking racial difference in birth weight disadvantaging black newborns.</p>
+Our analysis confirmed the existence of <b>striking racial differences in birth weight</b> disadvantaging black newborns.</p>
 <span class="image fit"><img src="../../../assets/images/children-two.png" alt="" /></span>
 <br/>
 <!-- </div> -->